- International Fees

 Course Overview

 This hands-on course follows on from COMP 2833, and builds on the content of the Scrum Guide.
 Students who have experience applying Agile Scrum Methods and the Scrum Framework will use integrated case studies for Agile Business Systems Analysis.
-COMP 2836 assumes student participation in exercises and simulations within the Scrum and Kanban frameworks.
-Topics include: forming self-directed teams, understanding team dynamics and Agile coaching.
-In class exercises include applying Agile Project Leadership styles through role-play in actual teams.
-Participants learn to embrace the continual flow of changing requirements as well as how to scale the agile techniques to apply Scrum to large-scale and geographically distributed projects.
-Continuous collaboration with the product owner and the self-directed Agile Project Leaders team is reinforced.
-As an added bonus, this course helps students prepare to challenge the Certified Scrum Product Owner®(PSPO1), certification exam from Scrum.org (additional cost).
-Students engage in delivering business value to clients with production ready concepts early and throughout the project.
+Participants will be introduced to using AI agents and tools to generate an Agile business start-up.
+COMP 2836 assumes participation in exercises and simulations within the Scrum and Kanban frameworks.
+Topics include forming self-directed teams, understanding team dynamics and Agile coaching, and Agile Team Leadership.
+In class exercises include applying Agile Team Leadership styles through role-play and user story creation with AI tools to embrace the continual flow of changing requirements.
+Students will gain experience with using AI agents to scale the Agile techniques to apply Scrum to geographically distributed projects.
+They engage in delivering business value to clients with production ready concepts early and throughout the project.
+Continuous collaboration with the product owner and the self-directed Agile Team Leaders team is reinforced.
+This course helps students prepare to challenge the Certified Scrum Product Owner® (PSPO1), certification exam from Scrum.org (additional cost).
 COMP 2836 is a required course in the Agile Development Associate Certificate and is an elective in the Computer Systems Technology (CST FLEX) Diploma.
-Upon completion, successful students will have gained significant experience with Agile Analysis methods, techniques and best practices as a Scrum Product Owner, working on Agile teams.
+Upon completion, successful students will have gained considerable experience with Agile Analysis methods, techniques, and best practices with AI-driven insights for Agile Team Leadership.
 This course will be offered once per year in the winter (January) term, online.

 Prerequisite(s)